│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 include the Triskelion icon and the Leather Pride flag.

-Colors used in the symbols of the BDSM and Leather
+Colors used in the symbols of the BDSM community are black and blue.

 While many safe zone programs on various college and